department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 *The Health Apartment Team was created to help modernize, unify, and streamline the Veteran health experience.*

 ## Introduction
-In November 2020, the Department of Veterans Affairs (VA) Office of the Chief Technology Officer (OCTO) created the Digital Health Modernization (DHM) Team to simplify Veterans’ online health experience.
+In November 2020, the Department of Veterans Affairs (VA) Office of the Chief Technology Officer (OCTO) created the Digital Health Modernization (DHM) Team to simplify Veterans’ health experience on the web.
 This document describes the history and implications of this team’s work between November 2020 and August 2021.
 If you’re working on those implications, this was written for you.
 Thank you for your work.

 ## Goals of This Onboarding Guide
 1) That people working on the health apartment understand: